8 unforgettable reasons to visit Paris

 With an overwhelming sense of classic culture mixed with sleek modernity, Paris has so many shopping opportunities for travelers who want to treat themselves.
 Whether you want to shop in some famous high-end stores or just pick up a few nice souvenirs, Paris has it all.

 The most famous place to shop in Paris is Avenue des Champs-Élysées.
-This wide avenue is almost 2 km long and is packed full of cafés, restaurants, theaters, and of course, shops.
-Everything here tends to be more luxury, so this is the place to go if you have a bit of money to spend and want to blend in with the high-end Parisian fashionistas.
+This wide avenue is almost 2 km long and is packed full of cafés, restaurants, theaters, and shops.
+Everything here tends to be more luxurious, so this is the place to go if you have a bit of money to spend and want to blend in with the high-end Parisian fashionistas.

 Other shopping locations for high-end purchases include Rue Du Commerce, Boulevard Saint Germain, Triangle D'or, and Rue De Rivoli.

 Boulevard Haussmann is another location in Paris with gorgeous department stores.

 Even if you don't plan on buying anything fancy or expensive, it can be fun to explore luxury stores and admire all the beautiful items without buying anything.
 Paris takes presentation very seriously, so just pretending you are among Paris's fashion elite and browsing the high-end stores is a fun way to spend an afternoon in the city.